cavaunpeu/willwolf.io-source/content/articles/ordered-categorical-glms-for-product-feedback-scores.md

 ### Link function

 In a typical logistic regression, we model the log-odds of observing a positive outcome as a linear function of the intercept plus weighted input variables.
 (The inverse of this function which we thereafter employ to obtain the raw probability $p$ is the *logistic* function, or *[sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function)* function.)
-In the ordered categorical GLM, we instead model the *log-cumulative-odds* of observing a position outcome as a linear function of the intercept *minus* weighted input variables.
+In the ordered categorical GLM, we instead model the *log-cumulative-odds* of observing a particular outcome as a linear function of the intercept *minus* weighted input variables.
 We'll dive into the "minus" momentarily.

 ### Cumulative probability